Code-Institute-Submissions/Stream3-GIT/README.md

 @pp >> Main: this app contains special functions to the project as it is responsible to important views to render as the views: get_about, get_index, get_thanks and get_contact.

+##PayPal
+	* The Sandbox was used as a solution to offer products do buy.
+A button was created but it is just valid when the user are already logged in (requires authentication).
+After that, the webpage redirects to the PayPal environment with details of the purchase.

 ## Tests ##
 	* The test is necessary to check if a url resolves to the correct view function and that the view shows the right information.
 The main app contains in tests.py example of testing using django TestCase when a copy is just temporarily made and destroyed to check if the url is resolving the correct page.